Software-Engineering-Arena/SWE-PR/README.md

 # SWE Agent PR Leaderboard

+SWE-Merge ranks software engineering agents by their real-world GitHub pull request performance.

 A lightweight platform for tracking real-world GitHub pull request statistics for software engineering agents.
 No benchmarks.
-No simulations.
-Just actual code that got merged.
+No sandboxes.
+Just real code that got merged.

+Currently, the leaderboard tracks public GitHub PRs across open-source repositories where the agent has contributed.

 ## Why This Exists